jescacena/cs-netlify/_posts/2020-01-24-CSS-Layout---The-position-Property.markdown

 ![text](https://codersnack.com/assets/images/css-position-absolute.png)

 #### position sticky
-An element with position: sticky; is **positioned based on the user's scroll position**.
+An element with position: sticky  is **positioned based on the user's scroll position**.

 A sticky element toggles between relative and fixed, depending on the scroll position.
 It is positioned relative until a given offset position is met in the viewport - then it "sticks" in place (like position:fixed).